Sopwith Snipe: Operators

-Survivors and reproductions
+Surviving aircraft and reproductions

 Two complete, original, Sopwith Snipes survive.

 E6938 is displayed in the Canada Aviation and Space Museum in Ottawa.
 Formerly owned by film star Reginald Denny, it was restored in the 1960s.

 E8105 is exhibited at the National Air and Space Museum in Washington, D.C.
 Previously, it had been at the Old Rhinebeck Aerodrome, in Rhinebeck, New York.
 It passed to the NASM after Cole Palen's death in December 1993.

 The fuselage (minus landing gear, engine and cowl) of Major William G. Barker's Snipe, E8102 is on display at the Canadian War Museum, Ottawa.

 Reproductions

 Antique Aero in California has completed construction of an airworthy, very detailed reproduction Sopwith Snipe.
 It awaits a new-build 230 h.p.
 Bentley B.R.2 engine.

 Another Snipe reproduction marked as E8102 was built in New Zealand by The Vintage Aviator Ltd., and was subsequently purchased by Kermit Weeks for his Fantasy of Flight aviation museum in Polk City, Florida.
 This is airworthy and uses an original Bentley rotary engine.

 The RAF Museum in August 2012 took delivery of a static display reproduction of the Snipe.
 Marked E6655, it was constructed in the Wellington workshops of The Vintage Aviator Ltd. in New Zealand.
 The inclusion of original, non-airworthy parts precludes this aircraft from flight status.

 The first reproduction was built by Richard Lincoln Day of Colonia, NJ.
 This Snipe, marked as E6837, flew for one summer at the Old Rhinebeck Aerodrome, in Rhinebeck, NY before being purchased by Doug Champlin for his collection in Mesa, Arizona.
 This collection was later donated to the Museum of Flight in Seattle, Washington.